 But returning to the fictional Marvel Universe, this story has subsequently caused me to wonder exactly how life insurance would work in a world where people routinely come back from the dead.
 For instance, Doctor Octopus is one of those criminals named as having an insurance policy, and the character has died & returned to life at least once (resurrected by the mystical ninja cult The Hand, of all things).
 If you were a beneficiary on old Otto’s policy, once he came back from the grave, would you then have to give back the money?

 Anyway, in addition to becoming a huge comic book fan, and reading the Captain America series for over two decades, I also began collecting original artwork.
-I’ve obtained dozens of pages of published art, including several from issues of Captain America.
+I obtained a number of pages of published art, including several from issues of Captain America.
 So of course I had to see if I could find any of the art by Herb Trimpe & Jack Abel from issue #291.
-I’ve been able to acquire a couple of the pages.
-They can be viewed, along with the rest of my collection, on the excellent Comic Art Fans website:
+I actually did locate a couple, and had them in my collection for a number of years before I had to eventually sell them to pay the bills.

 Hembeck is a fantastic artist, and a really nice guy.
 I recommend checking out his website (he’s also on Facebook) and contacting him about getting a commission.

 But let’s get back to Captain America #291.
 Yeah, this is one of my favorite issues.
 It has an interesting story by Mantlo.
 Trimpe turns in some nice penciling, so much so that I really wish he had drawn Cap more often over the years.
 And, yeah, it has that unusual personal connection to my father and me.